 - After the order is placed, return the worksheet to the Accounting Office for processing.

-- Any packing slips, which you receive with the order, should be turned in to the Accounting Office to be kept on file.
+- Any packing slips that you receive with the order should be turned in to the Finance Office to be kept on file.

 *If you request a PO number and then decide not to use it, please return the form.

 C.O.D. orders cannot be accepted.
 If an order arrives C.O.D., it will be rejected and returned to the vendor unless the individual who placed the order agrees to pay for it personally.

 All items ordered by mail or express delivery should be sent to:

 (YOUR NAME and Group #) <-- VERY IMPORTANT!

 Thayer School of Engineering

 The proposals, the progress report, and final presentation will be digitally recorded.
 You will be emailed a link to a server to view your presentations.
 The TAs must watch the presentations with the groups and lead a critique with suggestions for improvement as appropriate.

 Mailboxes for each group will be set up in Room 119 Cummings.